-The HOTHC Coordinated Entry System takes a hybrid approach by using physical Access Points in Waco and a 24 hour phone line, to assist with reaching the entire Heart of Texas region.
-Street outreach teams will function as access points in the CE process, and will seek to engage persons who may be served through CE but who are not seeking assistance or are unable to seek assistance via projects that offer crisis housing or emergency shelter.
-HUD programs (CoC and ESG-funded) are required to participate in the process.
-Veteran Administration Programs (SSVF, GPD, and HCHV) are encouraged to participate.
-HOTHC will work with all local projects and funders in its geographic area to facilitate their participation in the Coordinated Entry System.
-Each CoC and ESG recipient operating within the HOTHC CoC geographic region area must work together to ensure the Coordinated Entry System allows for coordinated screening, assessment, and referrals for ESG-funded and CoC-funded projects.
+The Heart to Home Coordinated Entry System takes a hybrid approach by using physical Access Points in Waco and a 24 hour phone line, to assist with reaching the entire Heart of Texas region.
+Street outreach teams will function as access points in the CE process, and will seek to engage persons who may not be served through traditional CE access points.
+HUD programs (CoC and ESG-funded) are required to participate in the process, and all other programs are encouraged to participate.
+HOTHC will work with all local projects and funders in its geographic area to facilitate their participation in the Heart to Home Coordinated Entry System.
+Below is a diagram of the Heart to Home Coordinated Entry System of the Heart of Texas Homeless Coalition.

-HOTHC Coordinated Entry Work Flow Diagram
+Heart to Home Coordinated Entry Work Flow Diagram